 Does Espresso Have More Caffeine Than Coffee?

-If you’re wondering how much caffeine is in espresso compared to regular coffee, the answer is that they have about the same amount of caffeine.
+If you’re wondering how much caffeine is in an espresso compared to regular coffee, the answer is that they have about the same amount of caffeine.

 However, there are several ways in which they’re different.